11 Ways to Respond Effectively to Manipulative Apology Patterns

 The word if removes responsibility.

-It suggests the problem may only exist in the way you interpret the situation.
+It suggests the problem may exist only in how you interpret the situation.

 2. The Blame-Shift Apology